University of Mount Olive: 1971–1990

-In 1977, the Original Free Will Baptist Convention requested that the board of trustees of Mount Olive College work aggressively toward making the college a four-year institution.
+In 1975, the college began an educational program in Goldsboro, North Carolina at Seymour Johnson Air Force Base.
+Two years later, the Original Free Will Baptist Convention requested that the board of trustees of Mount Olive College work aggressively toward making the college a four-year institution.
 The 1979 session of the convention endorsed the projected timetable set by the college's board of trustees to add the junior year in 1984 and the senior year in 1985.

-In 1975, the college began an educational program in Goldsboro, North Carolina at Seymour Johnson Air Force Base.

 In 1986, the Southern Association of Colleges and Schools Commission on Colleges accredited Mount Olive College as a four-year institution to award associate and baccalaureate degrees.

 1991–2008

 In the fall of 1994, the transfer of all operations to the main campus was complete and the original downtown campus was sold.
 In addition to the satellite campuses at New Bern and Seymour Johnson Air Force Base, the college expanded operations to reach non-traditional students at four other locations in North Carolina (Wilmington, Research Triangle Park, Washington, and Smithfield).

 In January 1995, the board of trustees selected J. William Byrd as the third president.
-Dr. Byrd assumed the duties of office on January 31 and was inaugurated on September 30.
+Byrd assumed the duties of the office on January 31 and was inaugurated on September 30.

-2008-present
+2008–present

 In July 2009, an additional location was opened in Jacksonville, North Carolina in 2009, and academic delivery of some of the college's programs became available online in 2012.
-The same month, Philip P. Kerstetter, Ph.D. was named the college's fourth president.
-He assumed the duties of office on July 1, 2009, and was inaugurated on March 19, 2010.

-Mount Olive College officially changed its name to the University of Mount Olive as of January 1, 2014.
+The same month, Philip P. Kerstetter, became the college's fourth president.
+Two years later, Mount Olive College officially changed its name to the University of Mount Olive.

-In July 2018, David L. Poole, Ed.D. was named as the university's fifth president.
-He assumed the duties of office on July 1, 2018, and was inaugurated on October 5, 2018.

-In February 2020, H. Edward Croom, Ed.D. was named the university's interim president.
+In July 2018, David L. Poole became the university's fifth president.
+He was succeeded in 2020 by H. Edward Croom who was named the university's interim president.
+Later that year, the board named him the sixth president of the university.

-On September 24, 2020, the Board named Dr. Croom as the sixth President of the University, with the official inauguration on March 25, 2021.